seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 To entreat your grace but in a small request.

 **IMOGEN**
-Pray, what is’t?
+Pray, what is't?

 **IACHIMO**
-Some dozen Romans of us and your lord–
+Some dozen Romans of us and your lord--
-The best feather of our wing–have mingled sums
+The best feather of our wing--have mingled sums
 To buy a present for the emperor
 Which I, the factor for the rest, have done
-In France: ’tis plate of rare device, and jewels
+In France: 'tis plate of rare device, and jewels
 Of rich and exquisite form; their values great;
 And I am something curious, being strange,
 To have them in safe stowage: may it please you